 West Wales is a playground of natural splendour.
-It’s also a fantastic area for indoor explorations - from intimate galleries and preserved scenes of literary genius, to museums dedicated to spoons and wool.
+It’s also a fantastic area for indoor explorations - with intimate galleries and preserved scenes of literary genius, plus museums dedicated to spoons and wool.

 Don’t let the word ‘farm’ confuse you; Folly Farm is a spectacular family-friendly zoo with four big attractions under one banner.
 There’s a farmyard spread across multiple barns, a vintage funfair with nostalgic rides, an indoor and outdoor play area with slides and soft play, and a zoo with rhinos, giraffes, monkeys, capybaras, birds, penguins, lions, and more.

 Dylan Thomas Boathouse

 National Wool Museum

 The National Wool Museum lets you get a feel for the production centre which once provided Wales's most widespread industry at this former mill in Dre-Fach Felindre, with galleries and plenty of chances to try creating your own warm, woolly masterpiece.
 Historic, huge spinners and contraptions to untangle ancient yarns feature among an array of once-indispensable machines.

 National Waterfront Museum

 Known for its eye catching glass exterior, the National Waterfront Museum in Swansea is based in a Grade II listed former warehouse, reflecting the dockside industry of which it tells some of the story.
 The Waterfront opened in 2005 and has been on the rise ever since.
 Look out for family fun weekends and special events here.

 A mighty Egyptian mummy, first seen in around 200 BC but brought to Swansea during the late 19th century, is a must see exhibit at Swansea Museum.
 There are also amazing archaeological finds from across the eras in the city – Roman artefacts and industrial mementos among them – alongside regularly changing exhibitions.